A Guide to Tax Forms from Our Tax Experts

 Form 1099: Income from Freelance Work, Investments, and More

-This series of tax forms are used to report income outside of traditional employment.
-The Form 1099 series are usually sent by employers or other entities to taxpayers.
+This series of tax forms is used to report income outside of traditional employment.
+Employers or other entities usually send the Form 1099 series to taxpayers.

 Common 1099 Forms:

-• 1099-MISC: This tax form is used to report payments to independent contractors and freelancers.
+• 1099-MISC: This tax form reports payments to independent contractors and freelancers.

 • 1099-R: This tax form reports distributions from retirement pensions, annuities, or accounts.